2016 Cleveland International Piano Competition And Festival

 - Generous second, third, and fourth prize cash awards, semi-finalist prizes, and at least eight special prizes will be awarded.
 Click here for details.

 - All contestants receive complimentary room and board for as long as they remain in the competition.

 - Last, but not least, the four finalists will perform twice: in a chamber music performance with the Escher String Quartet and in a concerto performance with the world-renowned Cleveland Orchestra, Bramwell Tovey conducting.
 The announcement of the winner will take place on stage in Severance Hall shortly after the last finalist has performed on Saturday, August 6.

 Applications are now being accepted.
-Application deadline is December 1, 2015.
+Late application deadline is December 15, 2015.
 Click here for more information.

 The 2016 medalists will perform in concert worldwide under management provided by the Cleveland International Piano Competition.
 Presenters may learn more here.